21+ Vault

 Coriandrum sativum

-Two herbs in one — harvest leaves early, let go to seed for coriander spice.
+Two herbs in one: harvest leaves early, let it go to seed for coriander spice.

 Dual PurposePart Shade OK50 Days